Forms and levels of material reception conditions

 Collective or individual?

-For the assignment to a specific centre, Fedasil should legally consider the centre’s occupation rate, the asylum seeker’s family situation, age, health condition, vulnerability and the procedural language of his or her asylum case.
+For the assignment to a specific centre, Fedasil should legally consider the centre’s occupation rate, the asylum seeker’s family situation, age, health condition,[6] vulnerability and the procedural language of their asylum case.
 There are no monitoring or evaluation reports about the effective assessment of all these elements in practice.
 Albeit legally binding criteria, these do not seem to always be taken into consideration.
-In theory, an asylum seeker or his or her social assistants can ask to change centre at any given time during the procedure, based on these criteria.
+In theory, an asylum seeker or their social assistants can ask to change centre at any given time during the procedure, based on these criteria.
 Fedasil itself can also decide to change the location of reception, based on these criteria.
 Currently, the possibilities to change centre on the asylum seeker’s request are limited to the situations enlisted by Fedasil in its internal instructions (see below Transfers to suitable reception ).

 According to the law, all asylum seekers can apply to be transferred to an individual accommodation structure after 6 months in a collective centre.[7]
 Where the person’s asylum application has already been refused at first instance procedure by the CGRS, the transfer will be refused or postponed.
 However, due to the high occupancy rate of the reception system, transfer applications of applicants whose procedure is still ongoing cannot systematically be answered favourably either.[8]
 This means that asylum seekers stay much longer in collective structures (see Conditions in Reception Facilities).